 Picture this: During your life of travel you’ve only stayed in 5-star hotels.
-There are people to carry your bags for you, a bowl of fruit in your suite, a phone next to the crapper.
+There are people to carry your bags for you, a bowl of fruit in your suite, a phone next to the toilet.
 You watch HBO in the terrycloth robe from the closet and wash yourself with toiletries from brands you’ve actually heard of.

 Then suddenly, perhaps after quitting your medical job to become a full-time blogger, you find yourself staying in a hostel for the first time.
 You sleep in a shack of bunkbeds with 15 strangers and one stray cat.
-Someone steals your duffel bag in the middle of the night to loot it for condoms but you quickly realize it’s you who’s totally fucked.
+Someone steals your duffel bag in the middle of the night to loot it for condoms but you quickly realize it’s you who’s totally f*cked.

 It’s kinda like that.

 Budget airlines are the personification of the phrase “you get what you pay for.”
 The fares themselves are really cheap.
 Really, shockingly, enticingly cheap.
-HOWEVER, all that fare gets you is a back-breaking seat in a steel tube.
+However, all that fare gets you is a back-breaking seat in a steel tube.
 Thinking about bringing luggage?
 Of course you are–you’re not a robot.
 That’ll cost extra.
 Thirsty?
 Choking?
 Water will cost extra.
 Checking in at the airport?
 That’ll cost you too.

 Before you know it, that cheap-ass ticket you bought now costs the same as any other flight only now you’re maxed-out on F bombs and stepping over pee stains in the carpet at the terminal gate while praying you don’t see anyone you know.

 I can just hear you now–no big deal, huh?
 You don’t need all that extra stuff anyway?
 Exactly.
 Spirit Airlines hears you too and that’s why they’ve come up with more creative (i.e. bullshit) ways to make money off you.
 Especially if you’re a first-time flyer.
 Read on.